Security, Maintenance, and Availability

 In the event of a Security Incident, PensionPro will notify our customers as soon as possible but in no event later than 48 hours from the identification by us or notification of such incident from our hosting provider.

 Having an environment that is secure from the outside is only part of our security approach.
-To address internal security and staff controls, we have devised an environment where access to the production systems is only available to a restricted group comprised of three employees, Bill Renninger, Darren Conner, and Victor Ferris.
+To address internal security and staff controls, we have devised an environment where access to the production systems is only available to a restricted group of IT Administrators and the CTO.
 Each of these employees acts as a steward of access to production information.
 No employee on the engineering or support staffs are able to directly manipulate the production servers without using our applications.
 All development is performed using separate databases and services.
 Promotion of changes to the production environment is performed by the restricted group only.
 There is no physical access to the production equipment by any employee of PensionPro Software as it resides in a datacenter controlled and owned by a third party hosting partner.
-That hosting partner has physical and virtual access to the equipment and provides an SOC I Type II to demonstrate their compliance with control standards.
+That hosting partner has physical and virtual access to the equipment and provides SOC audit reports to demonstrate their compliance with control standards.

 At PensionPro Software we strive to maintain 100% availability of our systems and software.
 Our hosted production environment was designed to give hardware and software redundancy at all layers of the system.
 The datacenter provides physical access security plus redundant power, cooling, and internet access.
-The hardware used for our services include redundancy for firewalls, load balancers, physical servers, and disks.
+The hardware used for our services include redundant networking equipment, hypervisors, and disks.
 In the event of any failure of any piece of hardware there is another device ready to take on the tasks of the failed device.
 In addition to hardware redundancy, we have created redundancy in our virtual machines so that no one virtual machine is depended upon to keep our core services running.
 There are multiple web servers and a database cluster so that any failure of an individual virtual machine will result in its tasks being performed by another member of its availability group.
-Finally, all data is stored on a SAN array ensuring that data is striped and mirrored over a large collection of disks so that it is capable of withstanding multiple simultaneous drive failures without degradation of service.
+Finally, all data is stored in multiples on storage arrays ensuring that data is striped and mirrored over a large collection of disks so that it is capable of withstanding multiple simultaneous drive failures without degradation of service.

 System monitoring is performed at three levels in our production environment, virtual machine, hardware, and application.
 Our hosting partner continuously monitors the physical hardware for consistency and peak function.
-If any issues are detected an alert is immediately sent to all members of the restricted group detailing the issue.
+If any issues are detected an alert is sent to system administrators.
 In addition, PensionPro Software applies software based monitoring through a light weight agent that is installed on each server that reports to an external monitoring service.
 This service monitors the virtual machines for operational strain and reports on disk, network, memory, and CPU consumption.
 The service also monitors the web applications and database directly for uptime, scalability, and responsiveness.
-If strain above a certain threshold is detected in any area alerts are immediately sent to all members of the restricted group detailing the issue.
+If strain above a certain threshold is detected in any area alerts are immediately sent to system administrators detailing the issue.